ThewBear/awesome-thew/programming.md

 [These free tools for developers are 🔥🔥🔥](https://dev.to/fayazara/this-free-tools-for-developers-are-45p3) - fayazara's post on dev.to

 [A Collection of Cloud Security Tools](https://www.reddit.com/r/devops/comments/je4e9e/a_collection_of_cloud_security_tools) - r/devops

+[50 free tools and resources you're gonna love](https://dev.to/denicmarko/50-free-tools-and-resources-you-re-gonna-love-4hd0) @denicmarko's post on dev.to

 ## Miscellaneous